The Origin Viewer

 A: Yes, in most cases.
 This is similar to running the Viewer

 from a remote drive.
-More details, including some limitations, are available in the Readme.TXT file accessible from the Help menu of the Viewer application.
+More details, including some limitations, are available in the ReadMe.TXT included with the Viewer application.

 - Q: Can I write my own code to create Origin project (OPJ) files and open them using the free Viewer?